The History of the Dc-3( Dakota) With the Indian Air Force

 First Military use of the Dakota

-India achieved freedom on 15 August 1947 and immediately trouble loomed over it.
-The Pakistan army aided by a irregular militia consisting of tribesmen from the frontier invaded Kashmir.
+India achieved freedom on 15 August 1947 and immediate trouble loomed over it.
+The Pakistan army aided by an irregular militia consisting of tribesmen from the frontier invaded Kashmir.
 The Maharajah of Kashmir Hari Singh immediately acceded to India and signed the instrument of accession.
 He also requested for Indian troops to fight the invaders who had neared the capital Srinagar.

 Further use of the Dakota

 After the end of the Kashmir operations, more Dakotas were procured by the IAF and the main supply lines in the North and East of India were handed to the Dakotas.
-Two squadrons no 43 and 49 were incorporated in the east specifically for supply forwarding troops.
+Two squadrons No 43 and 49 were incorporated in the east specifically for supply forwarding troops.
+They were based at Jorhat.
 This was just the beginning and after this, the Dakota became a standard transport aircraft of the IAF.
-The Dakota squadrons were based at Jorhat and Kumbhigran and became the lifeline of the Indian army forward troops.
+The Dakota squadrons were based at Jorhat and Kumbhigran and became the lifeline of the Indian Army's forward troops.

 The Dakota fades away